CSC-Security-sandbox/ndm-fresh-breakability/docs/AZURE.md

 - If you encounter an issue where openbao is sealed, follow these steps to unseal openbao.
 - SSH into the control plane server after opening SSH tunnel.
-- Replace openbao_UNSEAL_KEY with your key
+- Replace OPENBAO_UNSEAL_KEY with your key
   ```sh
   sudo su - datamigrator
   jq -r ".unseal_keys_b64[]" /opt/datamigrator/openbao/cluster-keys.json